IRH Fellowships

 Applications must be submitted through the “application form” link to Interfolio above.
 For help using Interfolio, or with issues with letters of recommendation or other files, please refer to the documents below.

-The deadline for the 2024-2025 UW-System Fellowship competition os Thursday, February 22, 2024.
-The final notification of the awards will be sent in Late December 2023 or Early January 2024.
+The deadline for the 2025–2026 Universities of Wisconsin fellowship competition is Friday, February 21, 2025.
+The final notification of the awards will be sent in late March / early April 2025.

 Social Sciences and Humanities Research Council of Canada (SSHRC) Postdoctoral Fellow Residencies